joselusl/aruco_eye/README.md

 This package is running under:

-+ Ubuntu: 14.04 and above
++ Ubuntu: 16.04 and above
-+ ROS: Indigo and above with Catkin
++ ROS: Kinetic and built with Catkin

 This package has been tested under:

-+ Ubuntu: 14.04
++ Ubuntu: 16.04
-+ ROS: Indigo and Jade with Catkin
++ ROS: Kinetic and built with Catkin tool